-The enemies spawn dynamically, in a similar matter to the AI director in Left 4 Dead and Vermintide.
+The enemies spawn dynamically, in a similar matter to the AI director d in Left 4 Dead and Vermintide.
 Events, mini-bosses, and loot may be different in your world compared to your friends and you have may very different weapons, mods, and armor.
 It keeps the game fresh and adds replay value while seemingly sacrificing nothing in exchange.
 You wouldn’t know the maps were random without being explicitly told.
 It is an impressive feat for a game like this.

 You have a stamina bar that depletes when sprinting and dodging.
 Your dodge roll is your bread and butter but it requires proper timing.
 Simply spamming it will get you killed as you run yourself dry of stamina.
 However, rolling under a blade or narrowly dodging a blast is satisfying and makes you feel like a bad-ass.

 The guns themselves feel weighty and each shot sounds and feels powerful.
-This is due in part to the enemies design but the combat simply feels good in your hands.
+This is due in part to the enemy’s design but the combat simply feels good in your hands.
 The game provides ample player feedback, not just in damage numbers, but in the way enemies react.

 A Remnant Foe

-Enemies react to being shot by flinching, staggering or being knocked down.
+Enemies react to being shot by flinching, staggering, or being knocked down.
 Slowing down some creatures in this way is a key strategy but it also makes the entire game stronger as a whole.
-When enemies react to your attacks, they feel less robotic and more real.
+When enemies react to your attacks, they feel less robotic and more alive.
 Furthermore, it is the absolute best way to design enemies in a game where it takes more than a couple of shots to kill them.
 The reactivity keeps the player engaged and interested in longer more drawn out fights as opposed to emptying clip after clip in an emotionless sack of hitpoints.

 As I progressed, I was expecting to see reskins of previous enemies, however, that was pretty rare.
 Most foes in the game are custom-tailored to the world they spawn on.
 Be they the plantlike Root, the technological Vyr, the tribal’s of Rhom or the insectoid beasts of Corvus.
 This isn’t the kind of variety I expected of a game that doesn’t even retail at full price.
 I’ve seen games with much bigger budgets limited to ten or less unique minions.
 Remnant blows them out of the water.

-There are a variety of melee minions, casters and gunners.
+There are a variety of melee minions, casters, and gunners.
 Surprisingly, fighting enemies that shoot at you and take cover isn’t awful like it normally is in games not designed around them.
 My first encounter with a ranged enemy was a merchant I angered who pulled out a shotgun.
 My immediate instinct was to roll away and crouch behind a desk.
 It simply worked, that easy.
 The shots flew overhead or hit the cover and aiming would pop me up just high enough to fire back.
 It was a seamless transition to a cover shooter despite the game not having a contextual sticky cover system.

 Every world has a number of mini-bosses and a world boss.
 Two playthroughs might lead to encountering different ones.
 Some equipment can be found in the world randomly, but most of the major stuff comes from bosses and events.
 Most major bosses have an alterative circumstance you can trigger that gives you alternate loot.
 This means even fighting the same boss a second time may grant you a new reward if you’re clever.